The hypothetical Harry Potter Encyclopedia has been haunting the fandom for well over a decade.

 The reason for the change in statement is still a mystery.
 My guess is that Pottermore didn’t like Rowling teasing an Encyclopedia.
 At the time, the newly-launched website was trying to get fans hooked on Pottermore being “the” destination for fans.
 If J.K.
 Rowling is saying an Encyclopedia is in development, it kinda kills the excitement around Pottermore.

-Rowling has not said a word about any Encyclopedia in the past five years.
-She has not uttered the word once on Twitter.
+The author has not said a word about the hypothetical Harry Potter Encyclopedia since that blog post.
+She has also not uttered the word once on her ever-so-busy Twitter account.

 Hypable recently reached out to Rowling’s representatives for comment.
 They told us there “are no plans to publish a Harry Potter encyclopedia.”